 Could it be faith or hope in the fact that our philosophical beliefs and convictions matter to us even in the face of radical uncertainty and an indifferent, amoral cosmos?
 Could philosophy be just a kind of obstinate refusal to allow apathy, radical uncertainty, ignorance, indifference, meaninglessness or nihilism to wholly define us?
 Can the wisdom of the sage, the spiritual mentor or the philosophy teacher help us here?
 Can the latter really guide us beyond the threshold that separates everyday opinions and individual perspectives from the domain of critical thought?
 Is there a difference between opinion and justified belief?

-Finally, in a rather less abstract more practical and intimate way, philosophy can be understood as way of ‘being’ or living thoughtfully in everything one does.
+Finally, in a rather less abstract more intimate way, philosophy can be understood as way of ‘being’ or living thoughtfully in everything one does.
 This involves close observation of the world and ourselves, conversation and dialogue with others, taking up great works of literature and philosophy, listening attentively to what others say and constructing sound and valid arguments.
-But most crucially it requires that we reflect and consider, in an ongoing way, what it means to live a thoughtful and ‘good’ life with and among others.
+But most crucially it requires that we reflect and consider, in an ongoing way, what it means to live a ‘good’ life with and among others.
 To be a philosopher in this sense you do not need to earn a Ph.D.
 What you do need is time, solitude, patience, humility and courage—and of course a sense of wonder, a love of wisdom and the desire to be more than you presently are!